playcanvas/developer.playcanvas.com/content/en/getting-started.md

 });
 ~~~

-Once you've edited the code, press the "Save" button in the code editor and switch back to the Designer tab.
+Once you've edited the code, press the "Save" button in the code editor and switch back to the Editor tab.
+Note that the script editor actually does require you to explicitly save, unlike the main Editor application.

-With that done, you can select the Launch button from the toolbar once again.
+With that done, you can select the Launch button again.
 This time, you should see your box rotating on the spot.
 Congratulations, you have built your first PlayCanvas app!

 [1]: /images/platform/profile.png "Profile"
 [2]: /images/platform/project_list.jpg "Project List"
 [3]: /user-manual/glossary/#entity
 [4]: https://playcanvas.com/plans
-[5]: /images/platform/pack_explorer.png "Pack Explorer"
+[5]: /images/getting_started/scene_selection.png "Scene Selection"
+[6]: /images/getting_started/editor.png "Editor"
+[7]: /images/getting_started/hierarchy.png "Hierarchy"
+[8]: /images/getting_started/new_box.png "New Box"
+[9]: /images/getting_started/box_in_editor.png "Box In Editor"
-[6]: /images/platform/launch_buttons.png "Launch Buttons"
+[10]: /images/getting_started/launch_buttons.png "Launch Buttons"
+[11]: /images/getting_started/box_launched.png "Box Launched"
-[7]: /user-manual/scripting/workflow/
+[12]: /user-manual/scripting/workflow/ "Scripting Workflow"
+[13]: /images/getting_started/add_script.png "Add Script"